-Project Title: 5.0 MG Northside II Ground Storage Tank at the Caylor Tank Site (N2-10 - 2005 MP)
+Project Title: 5.0 MG Northside II Ground Storage Tank at the Caylor Tank Site (N2-10 -2005 MP)

-Description: Design and construction of a second 5.0 MG ground storage tank for the Northside II Pressure Plane.
-Purpose: This improvement is to provide additional storage facilities that are needed in the Northside II Pressure Plane.
-This project was recommended in the 2005 Water Master Plan Update.
-Allocation: This project is allocated 50% to growth in the study period.
-Allocation was determined using the projected growth in demand (2022-2031) in the Northside II Pressure Plane, multiplied by the proportion of the capacity in the Northside II Pressure Plane that will be provided by the pump station.
+Description: Design and construction of a second 5.0 MG ground storage tank for the Northside II

+Purpose: This improvement is to provide additional storage facilities that are needed in the

+Northside II Pressure Plane.
+This project was recommended in the 2005 Water Master using the projected growth in demand (2022-2031) in the Northside II Pressure Plane, multiplied by the proportion of the capacity in the Northside II Pressure Plane that will be provided by the pump station.
 This value was then divided by the added capacity resulting from storage tank (5 MG).